FU Tauri: Variability

 FU Tauri varies in brightness.
-The primary star is a T Tauri variable, a type of irregular pre-main-sequence star.
+The primary is a T Tauri variable, a type of irregular pre-main-sequence star.
 Its brightness has been observed to vary from a photovisual magnitude of 16.0 to fainter than 17.0.
 Its photographic magnitude has been measured to vary between magnitude 15.1 and below magnitude 17.6.

+Characteristics

+The primary and secondary, FU Tauri A and B, have spectral types of M7.25 and M9.25, which are suggestive of masses of 0.05 and 0.015 solar masses.
+The system is very young, only ~1 million years old.
+Both brown dwarfs have infrared emission that indicates the presence of circumstellar disks.
+The binary system has a projected separation of 5.7 ", which is equivalent to a projected separation of 800 AU at the system's distance.